Author Index

 Martin Wangh

-Martin Wangh is clinical professor of psychiatry at the Albert Einstein Medical School of Yeshiva University, New York, and a member of the faculty of the New York Psychoanalytic Institute.
+Martin Wangh is a clinical professor of psychiatry at the Albert Einstein Medical School of Yeshiva University in New York and a member of the faculty of the New York Psychoanalytic Institute.

 James P. Warburg